Chained computerized adaptive testing for the Force Concept Inventory: Methodology

 \subsubsection{Calculation of the accuracy and precision}

 We represented the accuracy and precision by the bias and variance, respectively.
 Then, we summarized these measures in terms of the mean-square error (MSE).
+The MSE is a commonly used statistic for evaluating the accuracy and precision of parameter estimation in simulation studies.
+It is effective when the true proficiency parameters (theta) are known, particularly in the context of CAT \cite{Magis2017a}.
 The MSE is defined by the following equation \cite{Bendat2012}, which equals the sum of the variance and the squared bias,

 where $E(x)$ is the expected value of $x$.
-In the equation, $\theta$ is the true proficiency given for each time point and $\hat{\theta}$ is the estimated proficiency level.
-The MSE was calculated as the average of the squared difference of $\theta$ and $\hat{\theta}$ using the above 10 000 response data for each time point.
+In the equation, $\theta$ is the true proficiency given for each session and $\hat{\theta}$ is the estimated proficiency level.
+The MSE was calculated as the average of the squared difference of $\theta$ and $\hat{\theta}$ using the above 10 000 response data for each session.
 The bias $B$ is defined by,

 where $E(\hat{\theta})$ is represented by the average of the estimated proficiency level.
 The variance is given by,

 where $E_{\hat{\theta}} =E (\hat{\theta} )$.
 With the above definitions, we show our simulation results with the square root of the above statistics, namely, the root-mean-square error (RMSE) defined by $\textrm{RMSE}=\sqrt{\textrm{MSE}}$ and the standard deviation $\textrm{SD}=\sqrt{\textrm{Var}}$.